saramazaheri/Fundamentals-of-Computer/README.md

-# Fundamentals-of-Computer
+# Fundamentals of Computer
-Some exercises for Fundamentals of Computer Course
+## Some exercises for Fundamentals of Computer Course
+Fall 2018